IamHarru/ubantu_installation/foundation/05_miniproject/readme.txt

 ## mini project 📁

 ## in this project  i just create an simpel usrer create form in this form you can upload
-##the user profile using the link and you can also check the created user.
+##the user profile image using the link and you can also check the created user.
 ## i also edit feature so you can just update user info (image , email , name)

 ##for making this project i used html ,css , javascript , mongosse,express,docker